ceciEstErmat/ceciEstErmat.github.io/_posts/2022-04-10-extension-solana.md

 }
 </code></pre>

-Further will probably be added an the up to date list can be found here : https://github.com/solana-labs/solana-program-library/blob/master/token/program-2022/src/extension/mod.rs#L583
+Further will probably be added an the up to date list can be found here : [source](https://github.com/solana-labs/solana-program-library/blob/master/token/program-2022/src/extension/mod.rs#L583)

-Anyone can create extensions, not so long ago Vitalik wrote a blog post about soul bound NFT https://vitalik.ca/general/2022/01/26/soulbound.html and someone created an implementation of it : https://github.com/solana-labs/solana-program-library/pull/2912
+Anyone can create extensions, not so long ago Vitalik wrote a blog post about soul bound NFT [here](https://vitalik.ca/general/2022/01/26/soulbound.html) and someone created the [implementation](https://github.com/solana-labs/solana-program-library/pull/2912)

 Conclusion